e-dant/watcher/README.md

 given to `watch`.

 The `event` object will contain the:
- - Path -- Which is always relative.
+ - Path
- - Type -- one of:
+ - Path type:
-   - dir
+   - Directory
-   - file
+   - File
-   - hard_link
+   - Hard Link
-   - sym_link
+   - Symbolic Link
-   - watcher
+   - Watcher
-   - other
+   - Other
- - Event type -- one of:
+ - Event type:
-   - rename
+   - Rename
-   - modify
+   - Modify
-   - create
+   - Create
-   - destroy
+   - Destroy
-   - owner
+   - Owner
-   - other
+   - Other
- - Event time -- In nanoseconds since epoch
+ - Event time as nanoseconds since epoch

 The `watcher` type is special.

-Events with this type will include messages from the watcher.
-You may recieve error messages or important status updates.
+Events with this type will include important messages from the watcher.
+You may recieve notifications about the watcher stopping, unwrapping a bad optional, and OS-level errors.

 ### Your Project